-Build expert teachers-leaders who prepare Guard & Reserve C-130H units for decisive tactical airlift across the full-spectrum of combat operations anywhere around the globe
+Build expert instructors to lead Guard & Reserve C-130H units in decisive tactical airlift across the full-spectrum of combat - anywhere around the globe

 Create the most sought-after tactics and leadership development program in the Guard & Reserve to ensure every C-130H unit has an expert instructor & mentor to prepare and lead their aircrews across the full-spectrum of combat mobility operations

 Weapons Officers are tactical systems experts, serving as advisors to military leaders at all levels - including those in uniform and civilian government positions.
 Weapons Officers are the instructors-of-instructors and the service's institutional reservoir of tactical and operational knowledge.
 Taking the mantra, "humble, approachable and credible" as their creed, they form a fraternity of trusted advisors and problem-solvers that leads the force and enables it to integrate its combat power seamlessly alongside those of other military services.

 Additionally, the Weapons School provides academic and advisory support to numerous units, enhancing air combat training for thousands of Airmen from the Air Force, Department of Defense, and US allied services each year.

 The selectively manned Weapons School cadre also authors tactical doctrine and conduct tactics validation.
 The Weapons School provides a controlled learning environment and knowledge trust for best practices in air, space, and cyber combat techniques.

 Members of the Weapons School cadre have served as advisors to the other U.S. and allied military services around the world.